-6. The permittee must use the following emission factors for calculating pollutant emissions, unless alternative emission factors are approved by LRAPA.
-The permittee may request the use of alternative emission factors provided they are based on actual test data or other documentation (e.g., AP-42 compilation of emission factors).
-The use of alternative emission factors is not allowed until the alternative emission factors have been reviewed and approved by LRAPA using procedures in title 34 and/or title 37, as appropriate.
+6. The permittee must use the following emission rates or emission factors for calculating pollutant emissions, unless alternative emission rates or emission factors are approved by LRAPA.
+The permittee may request the use of alternative emission rates or emission factors provided they are based on actual test data or other documentation (e.g., AP-42 compilation of emission factors).
+The use of alternative emission rates or emission factors is not allowed until the alternative emission rates or emission factors have been reviewed and approved by LRAPA using procedures in title 34 and/or title 37, as appropriate.
 [LRAPA 34-016(1) and 42-0080(4)(c)]